markng/aiframe/README.md

 ## Component Example

-Components in AIFrame are defined by their intent and implementation:
+Components in CogniFrame are defined by their intent and implementation:

 ```typescript
 // Intent definition